 Exercising will help relieve stress and anxiety which will be particularly high during exam season.
 Go for a walk, run or cycle o go to the gym to get rid of some stress, improve your mood and help make you feel more productive.
 If you feel like you’re getting too stressed, a walk outside getting fresh air for half an hour can help relax your mind and refresh your brain ready for more revision.

 Exam stress and anxiety can lead to bad habits.
 It is important to try and stay on top of this so no long-term negative effects take control.
 Make sure you drink plenty of water when revising.
-When you’re brain is working hard and you are starting to stress and feel anxious, you can easily become dehydrated without realising.
-Make sure you eat healthy too, if you’re a snacker then why not swap chocolate for fruit.
-It is important to stay healthy and have the recommended of vitamins and minerals to keep you healthy when you’re busy working all day.
-You should also try to avoid sugary food and instead eat slow release foods like pasta, fruit and veg and bread to keep your energy levels right.
+When your brain is working hard and you are starting to stress and feel anxious, you can easily become dehydrated without realising.
+Make sure you eat healthy too; if you’re a snacker then why not swap chocolate for fruit.
+It is important to have the recommended amount of vitamins and minerals to keep you healthy when you’re busy working all day.
+You should also try to avoid sugary food and instead eat slow-release foods like bread, pasta, fruit and veg to keep your energy levels right.